-To improve the convergence speed of CUBIC, we add a heuristic in the protocol.
-When a new flow joins the network, existing flows in the network need to give up their bandwidth shares to allow the flow some room for growth if the existing flows have been using all the bandwidth of the network.
-To increase this release of bandwidth by existing flows, the following mechanism called fast convergence SHOULD be implemented.
+To improve the convergence speed of CUBIC, we add a heuristic in CUBIC.
+When a new flow joins the network, existing flows in the network need to give up some of their bandwidth to allow the new flow some room for growth if the existing flows have been using all the bandwidth of the network.
+To speed up this bandwidth release by existing flows, the following mechanism called fast convergence SHOULD be implemented.

-With fast convergence, when a loss event occurs, before a window reduction of congestion window, a flow remembers the last value of W\max before it updates W\max for the current loss event.
-Let us call the last value of W\max to be W\last\max.
+With fast convergence, when a congestion event occurs, before the window reduction of the congestion window, a flow remembers the last value of W_max before it updates W_max for the current congestion event.
+Let us call the last value of W_max to be W_last_max.

-At a loss event, if the current value of W\max is less than W\last\max, this indicates that the saturation point experienced by this flow is getting reduced because of the change in available bandwidth.
-Then we allow this flow to release more bandwidth by reducing W\max further.
-This action effectively lengthens the time for this flow to increase its window because the reduced W\max forces the flow to have the plateau earlier.
-This allows more time for the new flow to catch up its window size
+At a congestion event, if the current value of W_max is less than W_last_max, this indicates that the saturation point experienced by this flow is getting reduced because of the change in available bandwidth.
+Then we allow this flow to release more bandwidth by reducing W_max further.
+This action effectively lengthens the time for this flow to increase its congestion window because the reduced W_max forces the flow to have the plateau earlier.
+This allows more time for the new flow to catch up its congestion window size